daniestevez/free-outernet/README.md

 # free-outernet
 Free Software Outernet receiver

+**Note:** This software is now maintained by [Othernet](https://othernet.is/) as [open-ondd](https://github.com/Othernet-Project/open-ondd).
+The new open-ondd has been updated to work with the current Othernet data broadcast protocols.

 This is a Free Software (Open Source) receiver for [Outernet](http://outernet.is/) designed to work with the [gr-outernet](https://github.com/daniestevez/gr-outernet) GNUradio Outernet